mrv1k/bracketless/media/postmortem.md

 ### Searching

-1. The thing that you'll be doing the most.
+1. It's not coding that you'll be doing the most.

-1. cuuuuuuuuure
-    + **Chrome API**.
-At the beginning, I was looking for template solutions on stackoverflow (_totally not to copypaste_).
-They worked alright for a little bit.
+1. Early in development.
+I was looking for solutions on **stackoverflow** (_totally not to copypaste_) and they worked.
-    + **Rest**.
-Searching served me well for other requests so it's all good, we're still friends.

-1. As my challenges became more specific, stackoverflow's usability diminished.
-I'm not saying it was useless, but rather it simply became pointless to search for such narrow needs.
+1. Middle.
+As my challenges became more specific, stackoverflow's usefulness decreased.
+Chances of finding something helpful plummeted.

-1. Closer to the end, it was easier to figure a solution using Chrome Extension API rather searching.
-Late in development, try to search for solution, it may save you time, but expect to find only remotely similar solution, no more.
+1. Middle/Late.
+As stackoverflow's usefulness decreased, Chrome Extensions API documentation's increased.
+As you get to know the tools, it's you don't need that middle between you and the solution.
+You know where to go, just do it.

 p.s.: I have to give credits to stackoverflow user Xan.
-His answers are always on point and he clarified a lot of my API misunderstanding.
+His answers are always on point.
+He clarified a lot of API misunderstanding.

-### API

-1. Chrome Extension API
-1. The good
-1. The bad
-1. Conclusion
+Fun fact: MDN extensions docs are better than google's.

 ### Toggl

-1. Preface
-1. The good
-1. The bad
+1. Git tracks code progress.
+Toggl tracks time.
+1. I started development, it went easy and I was coding.
+It got hard and boom, I was bombarded by self-doubting questions. %open\_toggl% %check\_time\_progress% If there's time, there's progress.
+Huh, okay. %coding%
-1. Conclusion
+1. Don't cheat.
+1. Starting is easy, finishing is hard.
+Toggl helps to finish.
+Use it.

 ## First project specific